Cloud-Schematics/fs2020/README.md

 9. Follow the log as the resources are being created and/or recreated.
 At the end, take note of the URL, it should be the same as you had previously, and test that you get the nginx sample web page.

+## Task 5: Delete Resources and Workspace

-10. In this lab you have successfully built an initial 2 zone environment, attached a load balancer, and learned how to add an additional zone to the plan.
+In this lab you have successfully built an initial 2 zone environment, attached a load balancer, and learned how to add an additional zone to the plan.
 To finish up with this lab, all you need to do now is delete your resources.
 You can also delete the Workspace if you choose to not keep it.

-Select the "Delete" option in the Action Menu to begin the process.
+1. Select the "Delete" option in the Action Menu to begin the process.

 ![Workspace Delete](docs/workspace-action-delete.png)

-11. In the popup, select if you wish to remove the workspace or just the resources.
+2. In the popup, select if you wish to remove the workspace or just the resources.
 Once you have made your selections, click the "Delete" button.
 This will begin the process of removing resources.
 Once it is started, you can follow the log to watch the progress of this step and wait for completion.

 ![Workspace Delete](docs/workspace-delete-popup.png)

-12. Congratulations, you have completed the lab.
+3. Congratulations, you have completed the lab.
 All resources should now be removed.
 Think of other ways you may be able to modify the template.
 Possibly try adding additional instances to each of the zones, and add them as members to the load balancer as well.